 The National Conference of Black Mayors (NCBM) was founded in 1972.

 Headquartered in Georgia, NCBM's mission was to enhance the executive skills of its members to more effectively govern their cities.
 After the Civil Rights and Voting Rights Acts of 1964 and 1965 were enacted, the number of African Americans elected to public office increased substantially, with the most dramatic gains coming in the South at the mayoral level.
 In 1972, 13 recently elected Black mayors met in Fayette, MS., to discuss developing programs to benefit their respective municipalities.

 A year later, the second meeting of 15 Black mayors was held in Tuskegee, AL., leading to the creation of a new organization, the Southern Conference of Black Mayors (SCBM).
 In 1974, 20 Black mayors gathered in Santee, S.C., where they voted to incorporate SCBM, hiring its first executive director and opening a headquarters office later that same year.

 By the time of its first annual convention in 1975 in Grambling, LA, SCBM had secured funding, conducted several economic development and water system studies, and developed an extensive technical assistance program.

-Since that time, NCBM, in partnership with a number of federal agencies, has offered technical help and training in a number of areas, including housing, community development, water and wastewater system development, employment training, energy management, and rural transportation.
-The organization has also networked effectively, to respond to national issues, with other organizations such as the National Association of Black County Officials, the Conference of Minority Public Administrators, the U.S. Conference of Mayors.
+Since that time, NCBM, in partnership with several federal agencies, has offered technical help and training in several areas, including housing, community development, water and wastewater system development, employment training, energy management, and rural transportation.
+The organization has also networked effectively to respond to national issues with organizations such as the National Association of Black County Officials, the Conference of Minority Public Administrators, and the U.S. Conference of Mayors.